Academic Integrity

 The appeal must be made in writing within 14 days of receiving the decision.
 The appeal should state the grounds for the appeal, and include any relevant evidence or documentation not submitted previously.

-For full details of the procedures and punishments for academic misconduct, refer to the Regulations for Student Conduct and Academic Integrity.
+For full details of the procedures and punishments for academic misconduct, refer to the Regulations for Student Academic Integrity.